• Skip to main content

 When I had a short stopover in Hiroshima, Japan I knew that I had to visit nearby Tomonoura, the tiny harbour town that inspired many of the scenes and locations in Ponyo.
 The town is a short Shinkansen trip and bus-ride away from Hiroshima Station, so I set off at 10am after a good breakfast and found myself pulling into Tomonoura about 1 hour and 20 minutes later.

 I’m not gonna lie – I was not sure what to expect.
 This was not the same as visiting a filming location, where the route is immediately recognisable, and typically clearly marked.
-Tomonoura inspired scenes from Ponyo, but obviously the animation is not a carbon copy.
-Miyazaki’s genius imagination has done a lot of work here, too.
+After all, Studio Ghibli films are a masterpiece of imagination, rather than strict reality.
+So, Tomonoura inspired scenes from Ponyo, but obviously the animation is not a carbon copy.
+Miyazaki’s genius has done a lot of work.
 So, my question was whether I would actually be able to recognize any of the spots or whether the relationship between Tomonoura and Ponyo is a distant one that requires a hefty dose of creative thinking.

 The good news is that the locations that inspired Ponyo are obvious and most are easy to find, located within the heart of Tomonoura.
 I had no issues identifying any of them.